How to Send Files Bigger Than 1GB

 Both offer password protection and link customization as standard on their free tier service, they both offer file previews, and they are both advertising free.
 Separating them, then, comes down to just how big the file that you are sharing is.
 TransferNow will send a 1GB file for free but limits those free transfers to just 5GB per transfer.
 Smash, on the other hand, puts zero limits on the size of the file you transfer – that’s right, they’ll transfer a 1GB file, a 2GB file, or a 100GB file for free!
 If size matters – and in these days of ever-increasing file sizes, it surely does – then Smash is the clear winner amongst the file sharing services.

-File Storage Services for Sending a 1GB File
+2. File Storage Services for Sharing more than 1GB

 File storage services are offered by some of the biggest names in tech.
 Google has Google Drive, Microsoft has One Drive, Apple has iCloud+, and so on.
 All can be used to host and share files larger than 1GB, and usually for free, too.
 Indeed, these services are very competitive with each other and upping their free tier storage limits is one way to attract new users.